 Roshni’s 6 out of a possible 8 in Mathematics Criterion D would be added to her levels in the other three Mathematics criteria, which would give her a Criterion Levels Total out of a possible 32.
 If Roshni achieved a OLA Total of 22, she would receive a 5 out of 7 for her final grade in Mathematics (see the table below).

 Grade Boundaries table showing how Criterion Level Totals out of 32 are converted into a grade for each subject.

 Interpreting if your child is making expected progress

 MYP objectives and criteria are adjusted according to the year level of the student.
 This means the objectives a Year 7 (MYP Year 1) student is trying to achieve are less sophisticated than those presented to a student in Year 9 (MYP Year 3).

-To this end, if a student achieves a level five in Science at the end of Year 7, expected progress would also be achieving a level five at the end of Year 9.
+To this end, if a student achieves a grade five in Science at the end of Year 7, expected progress would also be achieving a grade five at the end of Year 9.